lvllc904/promethea-network-state/ROADMAP.md

 4.  **Community Immune System:**
     - [x] UI for the Threat Detector is complete.
     - [x] Genkit flow `detectNetworkThreats` is defined.
-    - [ ] Enhance the `initiateCommunityVote` tool to create a new, high-priority proposal on the Ledger of Record.
     - [ ] Create a live dashboard or real-time alert system that feeds data into the tool for continuous monitoring of the action ledger.

+5.  **Resident AI Assistant (Future Work):**
+    - [ ] **Implement "Promethea" AI:** Develop the conversational AI assistant with a dedicated chat interface, accessible throughout the dashboard.
+    - [ ] **Integrate Core Knowledge:** Equip the AI with a tool to read the live constitution from Firestore, enabling it to answer citizen questions accurately.
+    - [ ] **Expand AI Capabilities:** Incrementally add new tools to the Promethea AI, allowing it to perform actions on behalf of the user, such as drafting proposals, finding tasks, or summarizing governance activity.

 ---